-Building A Barn – Rural America is attracting young professionals who are moving from urban areas to small towns to improve their quality of life.
+Building an animal shed – Rural America is attracting young professionals who are moving from urban areas to small towns to improve their quality of life.

 Less pollution and stress plus healthier way of life are driving urban folks to relocate to the rural areas.

 On top of the chance to reconnect with nature, it also offers opportunities to raise animals that provide a source of income, food and companionship.